siddeshlc8/Number-Theory-Coding-Assignment/README.md

 * findPrimes.m - This file contains the function that priints the prime numbers whose sum will be equal to the passed number as the argument to the function.

 ## **Flow of Control:**

+* The execution of matlab code starts with the execution of main.m file.
+* When main.m file executed, it accepts the integer n.
+* After accepting integer n, the main() function in main.m calls the function findPrimes() in findPrimes.m file passing the argument n to find the primes.
+* The findPrimes() function after called by main() and recieving n finds the prime numbers whose sum is n using Goldbach's conjecture.
+* The findPrimes() function calls the isPrime() function in isprime.m file to check whether a number is prime or not.